Get to know Coach Biggs

 "Coach DePrey is a good addition to our Warrior athletic staff, his commitment and dedication serves as a great example to our players," said Head Coach Jessie Biggs.

 No email available

-Greg Friend enters his 15th year of coaching women's basketball and his first year as a member of the Indiana Tech staff as the assistant coach and head JV coach.
+Greg Friend enters his 15th year of coaching women's basketball and his second year as a member of the Indiana Tech staff as an assistant coach.
 His responsibilities include recruiting, scouting, and daily player development.

 Friend's resume includes three years coaching AAU women's basketball with a record of 82-24.
 Prior to that, Friend was the women's head coach at Bishop Luers High School for two years where he coached two sectional championships and two regional runner-ups.
 In those two years, Friend compiled a .700 winning percentage.